smart-edge-open/specs/doc/enhanced-platform-awareness/openness-dedicated-core.md

 ## Overview

 Multi-core COTS platforms are typical in any cloud or Cloudnative deployment.
 Parallel processing on multiple cores helps achieve better density.
 On a Multi-core platform, one challenge for applications and network functions that are latency and throughput density is deterministic compute.
-To achieve deterministic compute it is logical to have dedicated resources so that there is no interference with other applications (Noisy Neighbor).
+To achieve deterministic compute allocating dedicated resources is important.
+Dedicated resource allocation avoids interference with other applications (Noisy Neighbor).
 When deploying on a cloud native platform, applications are deployed as PODs, therefore, providing required information to the container orchestrator on dedicated CPU cores is key.
 CPU manager allows provisioning of a POD to dedicated cores.

 ![CPU Manager - CMK ](cmk-images/cmk1.png)